koguma/boredgames/README.md

 Back-end written in Python + FastAPI, Front-end in Svelte + Tailwind

-Play connect 4 or checkers with your friends or anyone online!
+Play connect 4, checkers, and battleship with your friends or anyone online!

 ## Developing